drkrillo/docs/creator/sdk7/media/video-playing.md

 )
 ```

-To stop the video and send it back to the first frame, set the `position` property to 0. in the following example, clicking on the video stops it.
+To stop the video and send it back to the first frame, set the `position` property to 0.
+In the following example, clicking on the video stops it.

 ```ts
 pointerEventsSystem.onPointerDown(